Catrovitch/Chamber-Danger/documentation/implementation_document.md

 ## Improvements

 There is ofcourse always room for improvement.
 The focus of the project was to create a solid program that can produce two differing dungeons.
 This the project achieves.
 The dungeons uses different algorithms to achieve this and the result is very different.
-Improvements could be for example a third kind of dungeo, a combiantion of two different techniques or even the implementation of a dungeon that also uses the z-plane.
+Improvements could be for example a third kind of dungeon, a combiantion of two different techniques.

 ## Sources